gruntjs/grunt-contrib-coffee/README.md

 Type: `boolean`
 Default: `false`

 Compile JavaScript and create a .map file linking it to the CoffeeScript source.
-When compiling multiple .coffee files to a single .js file, concatenation occurs as though the 'join' option is enabled.
-The concatenated CoffeeScript is written into the output directory, and becomes the target for source mapping.
+When compiling multiple .coffee files to a single .js file, concatenation occurs as though the 'join' option is enabled

+#### sourceMapDir
+Type: `String`
+Default: (same path as your compiled js files)

+Generated source map files will be created here.

 ### Usage Examples

 ```js